“Water Wars” & “water wars“

 - Work on and contribute to campaigns for candidates who put the climate crisis at the top of their agendas.

 - Vote for them.

-Our locality is one the worst contributors to global warming and climate change, and therefore to the future potential for Water Wars.
+The USA is one the worst contributors to global warming and climate change, and therefore to the future potential for Water Wars.
 It only makes sense, then, that Americans do what’s right to avoid man-made, global disaster for all races of the human race.